gregorypost89/Indicators/README.md

 ![alt text](images/withExcelWriter.png)

-Next, we're going to use a **for** loop in which we will call the **enumerate ** method of our list of dataframes.
+Next, we're going to use a **for** loop in which we will call the **enumerate ** method of our list of DataFrames.

 Enumerate takes all the values in a list and applies an index to it.
 That means for every item we have in the list, that index tells our program to which